abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 Created PVCs are **NOT** garbage collected automatically when a StatefulSet is deleted.
 They must be reclaimed independently of the StatefulSet itself.

-13) Recreate the StatefulSet using the same manifest, ensure that .
+13) Recreate the StatefulSet using the same manifest.
 ```
 $ kubectl create -f manifests/sts-example.yaml --record
 ```